Background pattern

 • if you have liver problems

 • if you develop signs or symptoms of gallstones (pain in your right side).
-Cases of gallstones have been reported in patients treated with atazanavir, a component of EVOTAZ
+Gallstones have been reported in patients treated with atazanavir, a component of EVOTAZ

-• if you have kidney problems and/or need to undergo hemodialysis.
-Cases of kidney stones have been reported in patients treated with atazanavir, a component of EVOTAZ.
-If you experience signs or symptoms of kidney stones (side pain, blood in urine, painful urination), please inform your doctor immediately
+• if you have kidney problems or need to undergo haemodialysis.
+Kidney stones have been reported in patients treated with atazanavir, a component of EVOTAZ.
+If you experience signs or symptoms of kidney stones (side pain, blood in the urine, pain when urinating), please inform your doctor immediately

-In some patients with advanced HIV infection (AIDS) and a history of opportunistic infections, symptoms of previous infections may appear shortly after starting antiretroviral treatment.
-It is believed that these symptoms are due to an improvement in the body's immune response, allowing it to fight off infections that were present without apparent symptoms.
-If you experience any symptoms of infection, please inform your doctor immediately.
+In some patients with advanced HIV infection (AIDS) and a history of opportunistic infections, signs and symptoms of inflammation of previous infections may appear soon after starting anti-HIV treatment.
+It is believed that these symptoms are due to an improvement in the body's immune response, allowing it to fight off infections that were present without any apparent symptoms.
+If you notice any symptoms of infection, please inform your doctor immediately.
 In addition to opportunistic infections, autoimmune disorders (a condition that occurs when the immune system attacks healthy body tissue) may also appear after you have started taking medicines to treat your HIV infection.
 Autoimmune disorders may appear many months after starting treatment.
-If you experience any symptoms of infection or other symptoms such as muscle weakness, weakness starting in the hands and feet and ascending to the trunk of the body, palpitations, tremors, or hyperactivity, please inform your doctor immediately to receive necessary treatment.
+If you notice any symptoms of infection or other symptoms such as muscle weakness, weakness starting in the hands and feet and moving up towards the trunk of the body, palpitations, tremors or hyperactivity, please inform your doctor immediately to receive the necessary treatment.

 Some patients receiving combination antiretroviral therapy may develop a bone disease called osteonecrosis (death of bone tissue caused by loss of blood supply to the bone).
-Among the numerous risk factors for developing this disease are the duration of combination antiretroviral therapy, the use of corticosteroids, alcohol consumption, severe immunosuppression, and high body mass index.
-Symptoms of osteonecrosis include joint stiffness, pain, and discomfort (especially in the hip, knee, and shoulder) and difficulty moving.
+Among the many risk factors for developing this disease are the duration of combination antiretroviral therapy, the use of corticosteroids, alcohol consumption, severe immunosuppression and high body mass index.
+The symptoms of osteonecrosis are stiffness in the joints, pain and discomfort (especially in the hips, knees and shoulders) and difficulty moving.
 If you notice any of these symptoms, please inform your doctor.

-Hyperbilirubinemia (elevated bilirubin levels in the blood) has been reported in patients receiving EVOTAZ.
-Symptoms may include a slightly yellowish tone of the skin or eyes.
+Hyperbilirubinemia (increased bilirubin levels in the blood) has occurred in patients receiving EVOTAZ.
+The signs may be a slightly yellowish tint to the skin or eyes.
 If you notice any of these symptoms, please inform your doctor.

 If you notice a change in the way your heart beats (changes in heart rhythm), please inform your doctor.